 On a budget?
 This Bright Starts toy has an average of 4.8 stars out of 5 on Amazon and includes 60 songs and activities, including a ball ramp, four languages, toucan piano, and a book that toggles from play mode to learning mode.
 Crucially, it has volume control, so you can turn it up and down if you get tired of hearing the same melodies!

 Features: Over 60 songs and activities, four languages, piano keys.

 Mum review: "Definitely recommend this.
 I have twin toddlers who love this.
 They can play together as there’s plenty of features.
 My favourites are the four languages, the storage for the balls, and the fact the table is not heavy.
 I can move it around easily.
 There are plenty of sounds and things to learn with the table and it’s so easy for them to use.
 I wish I could buy more of the balls for them to use with it but aside from that...
 Love it!"

 At what age can a baby use an activity table?

 This depends entirely on the development of your baby, but most activity tables are recommended for tots between the ages of six months and three years old.
 If you feel your baby is confident and ready to stand and play, activity tables are encouraged from as young as four months, but with a seat.

 Should a baby activity table have a seat?

 When considering what style of activity table to buy for your child, you'll find that some include a seat.
-Some activity tables can be converted into a seating position to help baby and offer the option to rest in between play.
-An activity table with a seat is recommended for children who are younger and just discovering their ability to stand unaided, and can already sit upright unaided.
+Some activity tables can be converted into a seating position to help your youngster and offer the option to rest in between play.
+An activity table with a seat is recommended for younger kids, discovering their ability to stand unaided and can already sit upright unaided.